Free Case Converter Tool - Uppercase, Lowercase, Title Case & More

 Example: "this text has no capital letters."

 This transforms every character into its small form.
-It is often used for:
+It is often used for data normalization, tagging systems, and casual messaging.

 3. UPPER CASE